Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 Quantitative metrics to track

-• Engagement scores: Post-event surveys measuring satisfaction and perceived value
+• Engagement scores: Post-event surveys measuring satisfaction and perceived value.

 Qualitative evidence to collect